Rhododendron ponticum aka Rhododendron

 Rhododendron, Pontian Rhododendron, Common Rhododendron, Pontic Rhododendron

-How to care for Rhododendron
+How difficult is it to take care of Rhododendron

 Rhododendron requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.